paguilar/br-pbuilder/README.md

 ## Current status

-As of today, this is just a simple proof of concept that seems to work with several built-in defconfigs and projects with a br2-external tree.
+As of today, this project is been used in several projects that contain extensive external trees in which the time and storage savings are greatly appreciated.

 It has been tested against Buildroot's latest stable releases and master branch of the official repo.